-You cannot configure the IPv4 source guard function on a port that is in an aggregation group.
+You cannot configure the IPv4 source guard function on a port that is in an aggregation group or a service loopback group.

 Related commands: display ip source binding.

 Configure dynamic IPv4 binding on Layer 2 Ethernet port GigabitEthernet 1/0/1 to filter packets based on the source IPv4 address and MAC address.